floswald/floswald.github.io/content/teaching/CompEcon/index.md

 - teaching
 title: CompEcon
 ---
 This is a graduate level course in Computational Economics.
 We cover a series of widely used computational techniques both in theory and in practice.
 The course relies on the [julia](https://julialang.org) language for technical computing, and we use online material from [quantecon](https://quantecon.org) extensively.
-Additional to this excellent material, the main value added from the course are the homeworks, which come with fully worked solutions.
+Additional to this excellent material, the main value added from the course are the homeworks, which come with fully worked solutions!

 ## Materials